kratocz/dockerhub-php/README.md

 # General info

-Based on the official PHP image.
+Docker image based on the official PHP image.
 Extended with a few favorite extensions and packages.

+# Download

+The result of these files are Docker images.

+## Built Docker Images

+Download one of the auto-built Docker images here: https://hub.docker.com/r/krato/php

 # Docker Image Tags